Is Aquaphor the Same as Vaseline?

 How Do Aquaphor and Vaseline Compare?

-Now that we’ve reviewed Aquaphor and Vaseline individually, how do they stack up against each other?
+Now that we’ve analyzed Aquaphor and Vaseline individually, how do they stack up against each other?
 Here are some key comparisons:

 • Effectiveness as occlusives: Both are excellent at sealing in moisture, with Vaseline possibly having a slight edge.
 Aquaphor may be more cosmetically elegant.